Marcelo Bielsa

-Marcelo Alberto Bielsa Caldera ([maɾˈselo alˈβeɾto ˈβjelsa], nicknamed El Loco Bielsa [ˈloko ˈβjelsa], meaning "The Crazy Bielsa"; born 21 July 1955) is an Argentine professional football manager.
-Bielsa is widely considered as one of the most influential coaches in football history.
-Most recently, he managed Leeds United.
-He is a former player and played as a defender for Newell's Old Boys, Instituto and Argentino de Rosario.
+Marcelo Alberto Bielsa Caldera ([maɾˈselo alˈβeɾto ˈβjelsa], nicknamed El Loco Bielsa [ˈloko ˈβjelsa], meaning 'The Madman Bielsa'; born 21 July 1955) is an Argentine professional football manager who is the current manager of the Uruguay national team.
+He is widely regarded as one of the most influential coaches of all time.
+Bielsa played as a defender for Newell's Old Boys, Instituto, and Argentino de Rosario.

-Bielsa played as a defender in Newell's Old Boys' First Division team, but retired when he was 25 to focus on coaching.
+Bielsa played as a defender in Newell's Old Boys' First Division team and was a member of Argentina U23 in the 1976 Pre-Olympic Tournament, but retired when he was 25 to focus on coaching.
 Bielsa has managed several football clubs and also the national teams of Argentina and Chile.
 He developed his career as coach of Newell's Old Boys where he won several titles in the early 1990s, before moving to Mexico in 1992, briefly coaching Club Atlas and Club América.
 Bielsa returned to Argentina in 1997 to manage Vélez Sarsfield, leading them to the 1998 league title (Clausura).

-With Chile, he achieved cult status due to the improved results of the national team under his leadership.
 His personality and gestures during his stint in Chile captured the attention of media and unleashed a series of minor controversies both in sports and politics.
 He had a two year-spell in Spain at Athletic Bilbao between 2011 and 2013, leading them to domestic and continental cup finals in the first season, though they lost both.
-In August 2015, Bielsa resigned as coach of Marseille after just over a year at the French club.
+In May 2014, Bielsa was appointed coach of Marseille, starting with good results but finishing outside the expected first three places in Ligue 1, resigning after just over a year at the French club.
+He remains highly regarded by OM fans for his offensive playing style and personality.

-In June 2018, Bielsa was appointed manager of then Championship club Leeds United, leading the club to promotion back to the Premier League in 2020 after a 16-year absence as a result of winning the 2019–20 EFL Championship.
-Leeds United is the club at which he spent the most time as manager in his career; taking charge of 170 games before departing in February 2022.
+In June 2018, Bielsa was appointed manager of then-Championship club Leeds United, leading the club to promotion back to the Premier League in 2020 after a 16-year absence as a result of winning the 2019–20 EFL Championship.
+Leeds United is the club at which he spent the most time as manager in his career, taking charge of 170 games before departing in February 2022.
+He is considered a cult figure among Leeds fans.

+In 2023, he became manager of Uruguay, becoming only the second non-Uruguayan manager to coach the team.
+He led Uruguay to two record-breaking wins against Brazil and Argentina before subsequently achieving qualification for the 2026 FIFA World Cup.